colyseus/schema/README.md

 > WORK-IN-PROGRESS EXPERIMENT OF A NEW SERIALIZATION ALGORITHM FOR [COLYSEUS](https://github.com/gamestdio/colyseus)

-> THIS IS NOT STABLE AND THE API MAY CHANGE COMPLETELY AT ANY TIME

 Initial thoghts/assumptions:
 - no bottleneck to detect state changes.
 - have a schema definition on both server and client